coding-yogi/kafka2i/README.md

 Consumer does not subscribe directly to any of the topics but assigns the required paritions when necessary

 - Viewing metadata related to Brokers, Consumer Groups, Topics and Paritions
 - Viewing messages for a given parition.
-Currently supports messages in plain test like `JSON`
+Currently supports only messages in plain text like `JSON`
-- Navigating to messages at previous or next offsets with Left/Right Keys
+- Navigating to messages at previous or next offsets with Left/Right keys
 - Seeking message at a specific offset or a timestamp
-- Displayed message is by default copied to the clipboard for it's usage oustide of TUI
+- Displayed message is by default copied to the clipboard for its usage oustide of TUI

 ### Producer Mode
 - Not yet supported